whitesource-ps/ws-ignore-alerts/README.md

 2. From the command line, navigate to the ws_ignore_alerts directory and install the package:
    `pip install -r requirements.txt`
-3. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below) or use a cmd line for running
+3. Edit the **params.config** file and update the relevant parameters (see the configuration parameters below) or use a cmd line for running.

 ### Execution
 From the command line: